SanjeevaRDodlapati/QeMLflow/docs/reports/comprehensive/COMPREHENSIVE_ACHIEVEMENT_REPORT.md

 ## 🏆 Final Assessment

-This comprehensive reorganization has successfully transformed ChemML from a complex, difficult-to-navigate codebase into a modern, professional, and highly maintainable quantum machine learning framework with industry-ready educational components.
+This comprehensive reorganization has successfully transformed QeMLflow from a complex, difficult-to-navigate codebase into a modern, professional, and highly maintainable quantum machine learning framework with industry-ready educational components.

 **Key Achievements**:
 - **Clarity**: Clear organization and intuitive navigation